 - The line and level of the road has been refined to reduce the impacts on existing constraints.
-We have also refined verge and central reserve widths - Earthworks have been adjusted to improve integration with the surrounding landscape through flattening or steepening the slopes

-- The overall length of retaining structures (e.g. walls or soil nails) has been reduced through adjustments to the level of the dual carriageway - Lay-bys now incorporated into the design.
+We have also refined verge and central reserve widths - Earthworks have been adjusted to improve integration with the surrounding landscape through flattening or steepening the - The overall length of retaining structures (e.g. walls or soil nails) has been reduced through adjustments to the level of the dual carriageway - Lay-bys now incorporated into the design.

-Example of area of design refinement: Grampian Road / Craig Dhu
+Refinements example: Grampian Road / Craig Dhu